- Invoice

 3-1Accurate Recording of Reduced Tax Rates

-4Disadvantages of the Invoice System
+4Drawbacks of the Invoice System

 4-1Potential Increase in Workload Due to Changes in Invoice Formats

-4-3Difficulty in Identifying Accurate Registration Numbers
+4-3Difficulty in Verifying Accurate Registration Numbers

 5Transitional Measures for Invoices

-5-1Six-Year Transitional Measures
+5-1Six-Year Transitional Period

 5-2Withdrawal of Registration as an Invoice Issuer

-6Raising Awareness for the Invoice System
+6Raising Awareness Regarding the Invoice System

 Recommended Articles

-The background of the invoice system dates back to April 1989, when consumption tax was first established.
-At that time, due to public opposition, a tax-exempt business system was adopted, which exempted certain small-scale businesses from tax payment obligations.
-The tax that was exempted in this manner is referred to as 'tax profit'.
+The background of the introduction of the invoice system dates back to April 1989, when consumption tax was first established.
+At that time, due to public opposition, a tax-exempt business system was adopted, which exempted certain small-scale businesses from the obligation to pay taxes.
+This exempted tax is known as "profit tax."

 Click here for information regarding the assignment of invoice registration numbers to customer data.

-However, after October 1, 2023, the earliest the withdrawal can take effect is the following year (or the following fiscal year for corporations).
-Additionally, there are regulatory requirements, such as the need to submit the "Notification of Revocation of Registration" at least 30 days in advance.
+However, after October 1, 2023, the earliest period for which a cancellation can take effect is the following year (or the following fiscal year for corporations).
+Additionally, there are regulatory requirements, such as submitting the notification at least 30 days in advance.

 Why not take this opportunity to revisit "internal data maintenance," which you may have been putting off?